Constraints on dark matter-nucleon effective couplings in the presence of kinematically distinct halo substructures using the DEAP-3600 detector: Results and discussion

 Operators $\CO_1$, $\CO_5$, $\CO_8$, and $\CO_{11}$ depend on the $M$ response function, and $\CO_3$ depends on $\Phi^{\prime\prime}$.
 As can be seen in Fig.~\ref{fig:limeverything}, interactions governed by $\CO_5$, $\CO_8$ and $\CO_{11}$ are suppressed relative to $\CO_1$, despite using the same nuclear response function.
 This suppression is due to the additional factor of $(q/m_N)^2\sim10^{-3}$--$10^{-2}$ in $\CO_{11}$ and the factor of $\vperpsquare \sim 10^{-6}$ in $\CO_8$; while both factors suppress $\CO_5$.

-The operators $\CO_3$ and $\CO_{11}$ are both proportional to $(q/m_N)^2$.
-However, $\CO_3$ is described by the $\Phi^{\prime\prime}$ multipole operator (discussed in Eqs.~\eqref{eq:dsigmadE} and~\eqref{eq:dmresponse}), while $\CO_{11}$ is described by $M$.
+The operator $\CO_3$ is proportional to $(q/m_N)^4$, while $\CO_{11}$ goes as $(q/m_N)^2$. $\CO_3$ is described by the $\Phi^{\prime\prime}$ multipole operator (discussed in Eqs.~\eqref{eq:dsigmadE} and~\eqref{eq:dmresponse}), while $\CO_{11}$ is described by $M$.
 Since the former operator is related to spin-orbit coupling, it couples to the two unpaired neutrons and proton holes in \arforty, rather than to all 40 nucleons.
-As a result, it is a factor of $10^2$ smaller than $M$.
+This leads to a suppression of $\sim 10^2$ in addition to the extra $q^2$ suppression.